symeta/ticker-info-app-migration/README.md

 ## Merge Multiple Ticker Data Table into One DocDB Table
-Task4.2-Merge Multiple Ticker Data Table into One DocDB Table
+Task4.2-Merge Multiple Ticker Data Table into One DocDB Table.
+The steps are as follows:
+ - Extract the data in the target docdb schema collections (mongodb table) into json file via export.py
+ - Create a new collection using the extracted files generated in the 1st step via python import.py